yt-project/yt/doc/source/visualizing/volume_rendering.rst

 camera in space.
-The center around which the camera rotates can be specified by the optional parameter `rot_center` (very useful for perspective and spherical lenses), or by default `rot_center` is set to be at camera location (i.e. the camera will do self rotation without changing its position).
+The center around which the camera rotates can be specified by the optional parameter `rot_center` (very useful for perspective and spherical lenses), or by default `rot_center` is set to be at camera location (i.e. the camera will rotate about its current position).

 When examining a particular point in space, :meth:`~yt.visualization.volume_rendering.camera.Camera.zoom` can be of